 While the peripheral portion of the NoC can be used without configuring the fabric, it also connects directly to the rows and columns of the NoC that run over the FPGA fabric, providing access to master and slave logic in the FPGA.
-Additionally, the peripheral ring of the NoC connects to the FPGA configuration unit (FCU), allowing the NoC to aid in configuration of the FPGA fabric, or the various interfaces.
+Additionally, the peripheral ring of the NoC connects to the FPGA configuration unit (FCU), allowing the NoC to aid in configuration of the FPGA fabric or the various interfaces.
+To see how the peripheral ring connects to the rows and columns, see the figure in the section on Speedster7t NoC Rows and Columns (see page 16).
 The figure below shows the peripheral portion of the NoC as it surrounds the FPGA fabric and provides high-bandwidth connections to the memory and networking interfaces.